tomit4/brianhayes.dev/README.md

 -   [ ] Recreate dockerify script to instead use docker-compose
 -   [ ] Adjust hover tooltips to have aria-hidden="true" attribute (hides from screen readers)
 -   [ ] Add aria-controls to all buttons indicating what the button is doing to those using screen readers
+-   [ ] Create a custom 404 Not Found Page and redirect it utilizing NGINX (see wittcode's easy guide)

 **Blog Post Ideas (not a preview)**